Chase1242/WightwaterPort/NPCs/Adventurer's Guild NPCs/Sylnelis Whiteflight.md

 - No Limits.
 Nothing should fetter the infinite possibility inherent in all existence.
 (Chaotic)
 ### Bond
 - I have an ancient text that holds terrible secrets that must not fall into the wrong hands.
+	- This is a scroll of amnesia that Radelia left with him
 ### Flaw
 - Unlocking an ancient mystery is worth the price of a civilization.
 ---